Archdog486/StableDiffusion-Grasshopper/docs/installation/INSTALL_WINDOWS.md

       5. The weight file is >4 GB in size, so downloading may take a while.

-    Now run the following commands from **within the  StableDiffusion-Grasshopper/stable-diffusion directory** to copy the weights file to the right place:
+    Now run the following commands from **within the  StableDiffusion-Grasshopper\stable-diffusion directory** to copy the weights file to the right place:

     ```batch
     mkdir -p models\ldm\stable-diffusion-v1